-• Regulations.
+- Regulations.
 Environmental regulations affect decisions about emission control investments in existing units, investment in new units and decisions to retire units.
-As a result of environmental

-• Emissions Controls.
-In PJM, as of December 31, 2023, 97.4 percent of coal steam MW had some type of flue-gas desulfurization (FGD) technology to reduce SO_2 emissions, 99.8 percent of coal steam MW had some type of particulate matter (PM) control, and 99.8 percent of coal steam MW had NO_x emission control technology.
+As a result of environmental regulations and agreements to limit emissions, many PJM units burning fossil fuels have installed emission control technology. - Emissions Controls.
+In PJM, as of March 31, 2024, 97.8 percent of coal steam MW had some type of flue-gas desulfurization (FGD) technology to reduce $SO_2$ emissions, 99.8 percent of coal steam MW had some type of particulate matter (PM) control, and 99.8 percent of coal steam MW had NOx emission control technology.
 All coal steam units in PJM are compliant with the state and federal emissions limits established by MATS.